catchsubu/DependencyInjectionTutorial/README.md

-# Project Tutorial

-## Overview

-This repository contains a .NET Framework 4.7.2 solution.
-This README provides a quick-start tutorial to build, test, and contribute.

-## Prerequisites

-- Visual Studio 2026 with .NET Framework 4.7.2 targeting packs installed.
-- Git (2.30+)
-- Optional: preferred test runner (MSTest, NUnit, or xUnit)

-## Build

-1. Open the solution in Visual Studio 2026.
-2. Restore NuGet packages: __Project > Restore NuGet Packages__ (or run `nuget restore`).
-3. Build the solution: __Build > Build Solution__.

-From the command line:

-## Run Tests

-- Use Test Explorer in Visual Studio or run via command line with the chosen test runner.
-- Example with vstest.console:

-## Contributing

-Please see `CONTRIBUTING.md` for contribution guidelines, branch and PR workflows, coding standards, and testing requirements.

-## Common Visual Studio Settings

-Check or set recommended editor preferences:

-- __Tools > Options > Text Editor > C# > Code Style__
-- __Tools > Options > Text Editor > C# > Formatting__
-- __Tools > Options > Environment > Documents__

-## Additional Notes

-- This repo targets .NET Framework 4.7.2; if you need to upgrade or modernize, open an Issue first.
-- Add `.editorconfig` to enforce project formatting rules if not already present.

-# Dependency Injection Tutorial for .NET Framework
+# Dependency Injection Tutorial for .NET

 Welcome!
-This is a **beginner-friendly tutorial project** demonstrating **Dependency Injection (DI)** concepts in C# and .NET Framework.
+This is a **beginner-friendly tutorial project** demonstrating **Dependency Injection (DI)** concepts in C# across multiple .NET platforms.
 This repository is designed to accompany my YouTube tutorial series.

 ## 🎯 What is Dependency Injection?